 The word homestay felt both exhilarating and harrowing as it rolled off my tongue.
-As a first time traveler I experienced a wide range of emotions in the days leading up to my trip.
+As a first time traveller I experienced a wide range of emotions in the days leading up to my trip.

 So, how did I, a first time adventure seeker, find myself booked on Intrepid Travel’s Morocco Uncovered adventure in the first place?
 Well, as fate would have it I became close with a colleague in New York with a zest for solo travel.
 One day after a yoga class we started talking about our summer plans and realized we both had the dream of going to Morocco… only she was an action taker and I was still a dreamer.
 Jessie had been on several Intrepid tours before so she recommended that we book through them.
 About a week later it was booked and I was officially going on my first proper adventure!